Machine-To-Machine/m2m-mcp-server-ssh-client/README.md

 ### 1. Quick Start with Demo Server

 We maintain a public demo server with various MCP tools already configured and ready to use.
-(This server will be available for a limited period of time until we release a more secure and decentralized registry for machine-to-machine communication.)
+(This server will be available until we release our open, decentralized registry.)

 This demo server has multiple MCP servers including HackerNews, MLB Stats API, and Formula 1 API tools for you to experiment with.